MicrosoftDocs/win32/desktop-src/WmiSdk/making-an-asynchronous-call-with-c--.md

 ---
-Description: 'WMI applications written in C++ can make asynchronous calls by using many of the methods of the IWbemServices COM interface.'
+Description: WMI applications written in C++ can make asynchronous calls by using many of the methods of the IWbemServices COM interface.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '5179969f-bc7d-4408-84ef-7b003950a59f'
+ms.assetid: 5179969f-bc7d-4408-84ef-7b003950a59f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Making an Asynchronous Call with C++
+title: Making an Asynchronous Call with C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Making an Asynchronous Call with C++

-WMI applications written in C++ can make asynchronous calls by using many of the methods of the [**IWbemServices**](iwbemservices.md) COM interface.
+WMI applications written in C++ can make asynchronous calls by using many of the methods of the [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) COM interface.
 However, the recommended procedure for calling a [*WMI method*](gloss-w.md#wmi-gloss-wmi-method) or a [*provider method*](gloss-p.md#wmi-gloss-provider-method) is by using semisynchronous calls because semisynchronous calls are more secure than asynchronous calls.
 For more information, see [Making a Semisynchronous Call with C++](making-a-semisynchronous-call-with-c--.md) and [Setting Security on an Asynchronous Call](setting-security-on-an-asynchronous-call.md).

 The following procedure describes how to make an asynchronous call by using the sink in your process.